kupferwerk/swift-style-guide/CODESTYLE.md

 }
 ```

+_Rationale:_ This may seem simliar to base classes or even abstract classes but there are a few key differences:
-_Rationale:_ Value types are simpler, easier to reason about, and behave as expected with the `let` keyword.
+* Value types can be simpler, easier to reason about, and behave as expected with the `let` keyword.
+* Types can conform to more than one protocol, they can be decorated with default behaviors from multiple protocols.
+* Protocols can be adopted by classes, structs and enums.
+Base classes and inheritance are restricted to class types.

 #### Make classes `final` by default